hackers-painters/samurai-service-console/README.md

 ## Licensing

-samurai-native is licensed under the MIT License.
+samurai-service-console is licensed under the MIT License.

 ## Contributors